 Diet

-Here are some tips to eating a healthy and balanced diet:
+Here are some tips to help you eat a healthy and balanced diet:

 - Eat at least five portions of vegetables and fruit every day